-Based on the Proposed Action Alternative's site plan, no permanent structures would be placed in a 100-year (1.0%) or 500-year (0.2%) floodplains.
-Structures and the solar panels would be outside the flood zone.
-Facilities would be decommissioned following the useful life of the solar facility.
+Based on the Proposed Action Alternative's site plan, no permanent structures would be placed in a 100-year floodplain.
+The solar panels and associated infrastructure would be located with the FEMA delineated Zone X, Area of Limited Flood Risk due to Levee.
+Following the useful life of the solar facility, the facilities would be decommissioned and removed from the site.
 Other planned and approved development projects in the area also would be expected to adhere flood standards and regulations.
-As a result, no cumulative effects on floodplains and flooding would be expected from the construction of the Proposed Action Alternative when combined with other reasonably foreseeable actions in the vicinity.
+As a result, no cumulative effects on floodplains and flooding are expected from the construction of the Proposed Action Alternative when combined with other reasonably foreseeable actions in the vicinity.